peberanek/tools/README.md

 ## trading_prep

-Print basic info for quick orientation in the actual trading day.
+Print info for quick orientation in the current trading day.

 ## fxrates